isc-projects/bind9/README.md

       `fetches-per-server`, this value is not self-tuning.)
     * New stats counters have been added to count queries spilled due to these quotas.
-* Added a new `dnssec-keymgr` key mainenance utility, which can generate or update keys as needed to ensure that a zone's keys match a defined DNSSEC policy.
+* Added a new `dnssec-keymgr` key maintenance utility, which can generate or update keys as needed to ensure that a zone's keys match a defined DNSSEC policy.
 * The experimental "SIT" feature in BIND 9.10 has been renamed "COOKIE" and